subreme/shopify-monitor/README.md

   footer, however this should be tested along with your footer message on [Discohook](https://discohook.com), as in some cases it could look unpleasant.
+- *`minimum`*: if a value is set, webhooks will only be sent out if the number of variants available for a restocked product is greater than or equal to it.
 - *`keywords`*: when implemented in a future version of the monitor, you'll be allowed to select keywords here, so that only products that match the specified cases will have webhooks sent.